On this page:

 - There are some exceptions where people are not required to quarantine (noted below).

-- Stay home and away from others (“quarantine”).
+- Stay home and away from others (“quarantine”) unless you are not required to.
 Avoid contact with others to avoid spreading COVID-19.

 - Do not go to work or school.
 Do not take public transportation, taxis, or ride-shares.